-Soft tissue sarcomas are cancerous tumors that begin in the tissues that connect, support, or surround the body's organs and structures, known as soft tissues.
-These tissues include muscle, tendon, synovial tissue (around joints), fat, blood vessels, lymph vessels, and nerves.
+Soft tissue sarcomas are cancerous tumors that begin in the tissues that connect, support, or surround the body's organs and structures.
+These soft tissues include muscle, tendon, synovial tissue (around joints), fat, blood vessels, lymph vessels, and

-There are many different types of soft tissue sarcomas:
+We treat many different types of soft tissue sarcomas, including:

 - Alveolar soft part sarcoma is a tumor that starts in connective tissue, including fat, muscle, and nerve.

-- Desmoid tumors (also called aggressive fibromytosis) are tumors that form in fibrous tissue that makes up tendons and ligaments.
+- Desmoid tumor is also called aggressive fibromytosis, a tumor that forms in fibrous tissue that makes up tendons and ligaments.

 - Ewing sarcoma is a cancer that grows in bone or soft tissue around bone.